Canadian-Wildlife-Federation/CHYF/chyf-processing-tools/README.txt

 includes tools to generate skeletons for waterbodies, directionalize datasets, compute rank, and generate catchments.

+This software was developed by Refractions Research (www.refractions.net) for the Canada Center for Mapping and Earth Observation, Natural Resources Canada.

 More details can be found in the
 CHyF Tools: Flowpath Constructor and Catchment Delineator document.